omahs/CairoByExample/README.md

    This main function will still count in the consecutive number of `#[contract]` in the chapter file, but will not be extracted into a Cairo program.

-To run the CI locally, ensure that you are at the root of the repository (same directoy of this `README.md` file), and run:
+To run the CI locally, ensure that you are at the root of the repository (same directory as this `README.md` file), and run:

 `bash mdbook-cairo/scripts/cairo_local_verify.sh`